jwd83/chromatickeyboard/README.md

   - **Scale Mode**: C major scale laid out across three QWERTY rows
   - **Chord Mode**: I–V–vi–IV progression ("four chord song") across multiple octaves
 - 🔁 **Loop Recorder**: Record what you play and loop it hands-free
+- 🎛️ **Multiple Voices**: Load several sound files and switch between them on the fly
 - 🔉 **Output Safety**: Per-note gain, optional fade-out, and a master limiter to tame clipping
 - 👀 **Visual Feedback**: See which keys are active as you play
 - 🎼 **Real-time Audio**: Low-latency playback using the Web Audio API